rchain/architecture-docs/contracts/contract-design.rst

      }
    }

 This contract takes a channel for :code:`get` requests, a channel for :code:`set` requests, and a :code:`state` channel where we will hold a the data resource.
 It waits on the :code:`get` and :code:`set` channels for client requests.
-Client requests are pattern matched via :code:`case` class [#]_.
+Client requests are pattern matched via :code:`case` class [#f4]_.

-.. [#] See Scala Documentation: Case Classes

 Upon receiving a request, the contract joins :code:`;` an incoming client with a request against the :code:`state` channel.
 This join does two things.
 Firstly, it removes the internal :code:`state` from access while this, in turn, sequentializes :code:`get` and :code:`set` actions, so that they are always operating against a single consistent copy of the resource - simultaneously providing a data resource synchronization mechanism and a memory of accesses and updates against the :code:`state`.